njmittet/kafka-workshop/examples/kotlin-spring-kafka-consumer/README.md

-# kotlin-spring-boot-consumer
+# kotlin-spring-kafka-consumer

-A Kotlin Spring Boot application that demonstrates how to customize the Kafka consumer configuration.
+A Kotlin Spring Boot application that uses [Spring Kafka](https://spring.io/projects/spring-kafka) to demonstrate how to customize the Kafka consumer configuration.

 ## Usage